zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

 further usage.
 See in ``attestation_key.c``.
 In other implementation if the attestation key is directly retrieved by the Crypto service then this key handling is not necessary.

+************
+Verification
+************
+The initial attestation token is verified by the attestation test suite in ``test/suites/attestation``.
+The test suite is responsible for verifying the token signature and parsing the token to verify its encoding and the presence of the mandatory claims.
+This test suite can be executed on the device.
+It is part of the regression test suite.
+When the user builds TF-M with any of the ``ConfigRegression*.cmake`` configurations then this test is executed automatically.
+The test suite is configurable in the ``test/suites/attestation/attest_token_test_values.h`` header file.
+In this file there are two attributes for each claim which are configurable (more details in the header file):

+ - Requirements of presence: optional or mandatory
+ - Expected value: Value check can be disabled or expected value can be provided here.

+There is another possibility to verify the attestation token.
+This addresses the off-device testing when the token is already retrieved from the device and verification is done on the requester side.
+There is a Python script for this purpose in ``tools/iat-verifier``.
+It does the same checking as the attestation test suite.
+The following steps describe how to simulate an off-device token verification on a host computer.
+It is described how to retrieve an initial attestation token when TF-M code is executed on FVP and how to use the iat_verifier script to check the token.
+This example assumes that user has license for DS-5 and FVP models:

+ - Build TF-M with any of the ``ConfigRegression*.cmake`` build configurations for MPS2 AN521 platform.
+More info in :doc:`tfm_build_instruction </docs/user_guides/tfm_build_instruction>`.
+ - Lunch FVP model in DS-5.
+More info in :doc:`tfm_user_guide </docs/user_guides/tfm_user_guide>`.
+ - Set a breakpoint in ``test/suites/attestation/attest_token_test.c``
+   in ``decode_test_internal(..)`` after the ``token_main_alt(..)`` returned,
+   i.e. on line 859.
+Execute the code in the model until the breakpoint hits second time.
+At this point the console prints the following message:
+   ``ECDSA signature test of attest token``.
+ - At this point the token resides in the model memory and can be dumped to host computer.
+ - The ADDRESS and SIZE attributes of the initial attestation token is stored in the ``completed_token`` local variable.
+Their value can be extracted in the ``(x)=Variables`` debug window.
+ - Apply this command in the ``Commands`` debug window to dump the token in binary format to the host computer:
+   ``dump memory <PATH>/iat_01.cbor <ADDRESS> +<SIZE>``
+ - Execute this command on the host computer to verify the token:
+   ``check_iat -p -K -k platform/ext/common/tfm_initial_attestation_key.pem <PATH>/iat_01.cbor``
+ - Documentation of the iat-verifier can be found :doc:`here </tools/iat-verifier/README>`.

 --------------